Admissions FAQ

 A bachelor’s degree in psychology or a closely related field is desirable but not required.
 Students should have completed a minimum of 15 credits in psychology, including introductory or general psychology, statistics, and three additional courses (in areas such as theories of personality, developmental psychology, social psychology, or cognitive-behavioral psychology).
 A strong background in math and statistics is helpful.

-The typical applicant who is competitive has (a) GRE scores over the 50th percentile, (b) a GPA of 3.5 or above for the last 60 hours of the baccalaureate degree, and (c) a graduate GPA of 3.75 (if a previous master's degree has been earned).
+The typical applicant who is competitive has a GPA of 3.5 or above for the last 60 hours of the baccalaureate degree and/or a graduate GPA of 3.75 (if a previous master's degree has been earned).
 We look for experience in both research and counseling, and we are committed to training a culturally diverse group of students.
-Mean GRE score percentiles for students admitted in recent years typically fall between 75-90.

 How many students are admitted each year?

-All students are admitted for the fall semester only, and we admit approximately 6-8 students per year.
+All students are admitted for the fall semester only, and we have admitted approximately 3-6 students per year in recent years.

 Are students admitted on a part-time basis?